mverleg/pyjson_tricks/README.rst

 Since comments aren't stored in the Python representation of the data, loading and then saving a json file will remove the comments (it also likely changes the indentation).

-There is already a `commentjson` package_ for Python.
-However, as of November 2015, it doesn't support Python 3.x, and a pull_ request to add support has been left pending for five months.

-The implementation of comments is not particularly efficient, but it does handle all the special cases I tested.
+The implementation of comments is not particularly efficient, but it does handle all the special cases I could think of.
 For a few files you shouldn't notice any performance problems, but if you're reading hundreds of files, then they are presumably computer-generated, and you could consider turning comments off (`ignore_comments=False`).

 Other features
 +++++++++++++++++++++++++++++++++++++++